 - (a) The production agency Process Engineer, production agency NES representative, and design agency System Engineer collectively have the authority to declare a unit anomalous.
 If the three cannot agree that the unit in question is not anomalous, then the unit will be treated as anomalous.
-The design agency System Engineer may solicit input from their respective design agency NESSG member(s) prior to making an anomalous unit determination. - (b) Before operations with the anomalous unit can be resumed, the NEO change control process must be completed in accordance with paragraph 4a(14).
-A design agency engineering release must be developed as input to the change control process. - The responsible design agencies must specifically review the engineering release for impact on NES.
-A NESSG-certified member from the design agency must be involved in the review.
+The design agency System Engineer should solicit input from their respective design agency NESSG member(s) prior to making an anomalous unit determination. - (b) Before operations with the anomalous unit can be resumed, the NEO change control process must be completed in accordance with paragraph 4.a.(14).
+A design agency engineering release must be developed as input to the change control process. - 1 The responsible design agencies, to include a NESSGcertified member from the design agency, must specifically review the engineering release for impact on NES.
 This review must be documented in the engineering release. - 2 Transportation operations, if applicable, must be specifically addressed in the engineering release.
-Offsite transportation operations are subject to the Office of Secure Transportation NEO change control process.

-- (c) A decision to resume other activities in the facility must include consideration of possible interactions with the anomalous unit. - (d) If additional information is obtained after a unit has been declared anomalous (e.g. from a radiograph), the new information shall be evaluated to determine if the unit should remain anomalous.
+Offsite transportation operations are subject to the Office of Secure Transportation NEO change control process. - (c) A decision to resume other activities in the facility must include consideration of possible interactions with the anomalous unit. - (d) If additional information is obtained after a unit has been declared anomalous (e.g., from a radiograph), the new information must be evaluated to determine if the unit should remain anomalous.